 Vera’s debut poetry book The Holy Longing came out in September 2018 and got high praise from the readers.
 White Light, a film based on the poem from the book that Vera performed in and produced, won Best Experimental Film at New York City Independent Film Festival 2020.

-In 2017 Vera founded a film production company Luminous Arts and since then written, directed, produced and acted in several award-winning short films: a mini comedy A Map of the World, a poetry film The Silence of I Am, a dark comedy In the Woods with a Dead Dog, adapted from the short story by Michel Faber (Under the Skin, The Crimson Petal and the White) won a Remi Award for Best Adapted Comedy at 54th WorldFest Houston International Film Festival 2021, Best Comedy at London Independent Film Awards 2021, Best Dark Comedy at Los Angeles Film Awards 2022 and Gold Awards for Best Comedy and Best Director at Independent Shorts Awards 2022 in LA.
-Recently she’s written and directed a docudrama nic_unextinct and a drama The Silent Canary, co-written with Bex Harvey (co-writer of Oscar-winning short Sing), which are about to go on the festival circuit.
+In 2017 Vera founded a film production company Luminous Arts and since then written, directed, produced and acted in several music videos and award-winning short films, some of which were officially selected for BAFTA-qualifying festivals: a mini comedy A Map of the World, a poetry film The Silence of I Am and a dark comedy In the Woods with a Dead Dog, adapted from the short story by Michel Faber (Under the Skin, The Crimson Petal and the White), which won a Remi Award for Best Adapted Comedy at 54th WorldFest Houston International Film Festival 2021, Best Comedy at London Independent Film Awards 2021, Best Dark Comedy at Los Angeles Film Awards 2022 and Gold Awards for Best Comedy and Best Director at Independent Shorts Awards 2022 in LA.
+Recently she’s written and directed a docudrama nic_unextinct , which premiered as part of an official selection at the British Urban Film Festival 2022 and a drama The Silent Canary, co-written with Bex Harvey (co-writer of Oscar-winning short Sing), which premiered in competition at 41st Cambridge Film Festival 2022.

 For several years Vera has been working on co-producing Carlo Hintermann’s feature film The Book of Vision, where she acted opposite Charles Dance, Lotte Verbeek and Sverrir Gudnason.
 The film was executively produced by Terrence Malick and was the opening film at the Venice Film Festival’s Critics’ Week.
-It also opened Warsaw Film Festival and was officially selected for Sitges, Pingayo, Montreal, Riga, Thessaloniki, San Fransisco Film Festivals and was sold internationally by Celluloid Dreams.
-It’ll be distributed in the UK and Ireland in autumn 2022 by Parkland Pictures.
+It also opened Warsaw Film Festival and was officially selected for Sitges, Pingayo, Montreal, Riga, Thessaloniki, San Fransisco Film Festivals amongst many others and was sold internationally by Celluloid Dreams.
+It’ll be distributed in the UK and Ireland in early 2023 by Parkland Pictures.
 (More info: www.luminousarts.co.uk)